srdd40/MixedMessages/README.md

 ## Description

 This project is a simple JavaScript Program.
 It runs on the terminal and shows a random message everytime it is run.
+The Messages shown are Quotes from the Harry Potter Universe.